DPDK/dpdk/doc/guides/nics/vdev_netvsc.rst

   MAC address.

-Not specifying either ``iface`` or ``mac`` makes this driver attach itself to all NetVSC interfaces found on the system.
+Not specifying either ``iface`` or ``mac`` makes this driver attach itself to all unrouted NetVSC interfaces found on the system.